Black hole spin: theory and observation: Observational tests of spin I - the energy spectral domain

 The mechanical Penrose effect occurs as a result of `negative energy orbits', i.e. where the energy required to send a body to infinity is larger than its rest mass energy.
 In the notation of GR this is u$_{t} <$ 0 and can be shown to only be possible for u$_{\phi} >$ 0 and:

 where $\Delta$ is given in equation 4.
 As the right-hand side of the inequality is positive, we find that this is only satisfied if g$_{tt} <$ 0, i.e. within the ergosphere.
 It can then be shown that for a particle to have negative energy, i.e. u$_{\phi} >$ 0, orbits need to be retrograde relative to the BH spin.
 The Penrose process can then be described as a body entering the ergosphere and breaking apart; one part is induced into a retrograde orbit and the other escapes to infinity after having gained energy (equal to the negative energy captured by the BH) from the rotation of the BH.
-The efficiency of this process, i.e. the ratio of maximum energy out to that going in, is of the order 20\% (Chandrasekhar 1983).
+The efficiency of this process, i.e. the ratio of maximum energy out to that going in, is of the order 20\% (Chandrasekhar 1983, see also the review of Brito, Cardoso \& Pani 2015).

 Whilst the mechanism described above is unlikely to have a direct impact on the observational appearance of BHs, when coupled to magnetic fields, it may present a viable mechanism for powering collimated, relativistic outflows in the form of jets.
 Poloidal magnetic fields are expected to grow in the accretion flow via the magneto-rotational instability (MRI: Balbus \& Hawley 1991) and propagate down to the vicinity of the BH.
 Where these field-lines thread the ergosphere they are forced to rotate with the matter, inducing a force on the coupled charged plasma (Lorentz force) which will lead to acceleration of material at relativistic speeds along the rotation axis of the BH in the form of jets (which are then collimated via magnetic confinement).
 This is a highly simplified description of the Blandford-Znajek (BZ) mechanism (or effect: Blandford \& Znajek 1977) where the power that can be extracted P$_{\rm jet} \propto a^{2}$ as long as the spin is not large.
 A more accurate relationship that covers the whole range of possible spins has been derived by Tchekhovskoy \& McKinney (2012) to be P$_{\rm jet} \propto (M\Omega_{\rm H})^{2}$ where $\Omega_{\rm H}$ is the BH angular frequency which (in natural units) is given by: